aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to CSV in C++ Applications" h2="Convert SVG to CSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting SVG to CSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to CSV.
+<h2>Why to Convert SVG to CSV?</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and can also be used for print graphics.
+CSV (Comma Separated Values) is a plain text format used for representing tabular data.
+It is a popular format for data interchange as it can be easily read and written by many applications, including spreadsheets and databases.
+Converting SVG to CSV can be useful for data analysis and visualization.

+<h2>How Aspose.Total helps for SVG to CSV Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to create, edit, convert, and manipulate a wide range of file formats from within their C++ applications.
+It includes APIs for working with PDF, Excel, Word, PowerPoint, Outlook, and other file formats.
+With Aspose.Total for C++, converting SVG to CSV is a simple two-step process.

+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, edit, convert, and manipulate PDF documents from within their C++ applications.
+It supports a wide range of features, including the ability to export SVG to XLSX.

+In the second step, you can convert XLSX to CSV by using Aspose.Cells for C++.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, edit, convert, and manipulate spreadsheets from within their C++ applications.
+It supports a wide range of features, including the ability to convert XLSX to CSV.

+By using Aspose.Total for C++, developers can easily convert SVG to CSV from within their C++ applications.
+It is a powerful suite of file format automation libraries that enables developers to create, edit, convert, and manipulate a wide range of file formats from within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}